rahul-4321/Document-Retrieval-System-for-LLM/README.md

 # Document Retrieval System

 This project implements a document retrieval system for chat applications to use as context.
 It provides a backend for retrieving documents, storing them in a database, and caching responses for faster retrieval.
+  AS an example newspaper is being retrived as document .
 ## Architecture

 The system consists of the following components: